 You could spontaneously buy him something funny or surprise him by answering the door in sexy lingerie and heels. (“I would hate seeing my woman in smokin’ hot lingerie,” said no one ever.)

 In his new book Rebel Love, Break the Rules, Destroy Toxic Habits, and Have the Best Sex of Your Life—that I can’t stop reading BTW—Chris writes stuff like, “There is no need to sit passively waiting for romance from your partner.
 You have to discuss what your expectations and disappointments are.
-It is common that being romantic is treated as a stage in early relationship, with many letting it go thinking it’s no longer once needed once there is a serious commitment or times goes by.
+It is common that being romantic is treated as a stage early in relationships, with many letting it go thinking it’s no longer needed once there is a serious commitment or time goes by.
 Remember,” he writes, “that getting what you want because you asked for it directly will always feel romantic.”